couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 Couchbase Lite has no direct feature or support for Geospatial data types.
 A developer would need to write custom code to handle any geospatial calculations such as querying the database for all documents from a certain distance of a given Geospatial location.

 ### Property Annotations
- In realm, property annotations are used to define the schema of the object and how it should be stored in the database including which fields are indexed.
+In Realm, property annotations play a critical role in defining the schema of objects.
+These annotations specify how objects should be stored in the database, including details on which fields are indexed, thereby enhancing query performance and ensuring data integrity.

-Couchbase Lite has no direct feature or support for Property Annotations because documents are stored in JSON format.
-In Couchbase Lite, Indexes are created outside the storage API via the Index API.
+On the other hand, Couchbase Lite operates differently due to its use of JSON documents for storage.
+Instead of using property annotations to define schemas and index fields directly within the objects, Couchbase Lite manages indexing through a separate Index API.
+This approach allows developers to create and manage indexes independently of the document storage API, providing flexibility in how data is indexed and retrieved without altering the document structure itself.

-Couchbase Lite documentation on the Index API can be found here:
+Couchbase Lite Index API Documentation:
 - [Indexing API - Android-Java](https://docs.couchbase.com/couchbase-lite/current/android/indexing.html)
 - [Indexing API - Android-Kotlin](https://docs.couchbase.com/couchbase-lite/current/android/indexing.html)
 - [Indexing API - C](https://docs.couchbase.com/couchbase-lite/current/c/indexing.html)